-Undergraduate, 47 kids rescued from Osun baby factory
+Undergraduate, 47 Kids Rescued From Osun Baby Factory

 A FACILITY in Ile-Ife, Osun State, where women are apparently impregnated and their babies sold off by operators has been sealed by the state government.

-An undergraduate was among women rescued at the facility, which is said to be operating under the guise of an orphanage.
+An undergraduate was among women rescued at the facility, which is said to be operating under the guise of an orphanage in Osun state.

 Women, Children and Social Affairs Commissioner, Olubukola Olaboopo and other officials of the ministry and police sealed off the facility identified as Oroyemi Elizabeth Covenant Home and Care Centre.